Click here to view a map inclusive of all new developments listed below.

 - Inova Urgent Care center — 1488 North Point Village Center

-- At Reston Town Center: Edible Incredible Desserts, Red Velvet Cupcakery, Neyla Mediterranean Bistro, Appalachian Spring, M&S Grill and Ann Taylor; Pottery Barn and Williams-Sonoma will close in January
+- At Reston Town Center: BB&T, Dawn Price Baby, Hen Penny Restaurant, Obi Sushi Japanese Bistro, Edible Incredible Desserts, Red Velvet Cupcakery, Neyla Mediterranean Bistro, Appalachian Spring, M&S Grill, Ann Taylor, Pottery Barn and Williams-Sonoma

 - Ravel Dance Studio has moved from North Point Village Center to The Spectrum